Deep Cleaning Westborough MA

 Call us at Westborough Family Dental Phone Number 508-366-2210 with any questions or book your consultation online.Call Today Book Online

 Antibiotics or irrigation with anti-microbials (chemical agents or mouth rinses) may be recommended to help control the growth of bacteria that create toxins and cause periodontitis.
-In some cases, Drs.
-Shinde or Kaplan may place antibiotic fibers in the periodontal pockets after scaling and planing.
+In some cases, Dr. Shinde may place antibiotic fibers in the periodontal pockets after scaling and planing.
 This may be done to control infection and encourage normal healing.